lebedec/bumaga/README.md

 + Not a drawing solution, just abstract drawing instructions in result
 + Not a text rendering engine (actually you should provide one for correct work)

+## WARNING

+Bumaga is still in the early stages of development.
+Important features are missing.
+Documentation is sparse.

 ## Example

 TODO: short description of architecture and real code example